-As a result of the issuance of Affiliate equity interests to certain employees (See Note 15), the Company's Affiliate ownership percentage in those Affiliates decreased.
-Accordingly, the Company reported a decrease in its stockholders' equity and the carrying value of its investment, primarily goodwill and acquired client relationships, of approximately \$7.5 million.
+As a result of the issuance of Affiliate equity interests to certain employees, the Company's Affiliate ownership percentage in those Affiliates decreased.
+Accordingly, the Company reported a decrease in its stockholders' equity and the carrying value of its investments (primarily goodwill and acquired client relationships) of approximately \$7,500 in 2004, and an increase in stockholders' equity and the carrying value of its investments of approximately \$2,200 in 2005.